serokell/blog-posts/whats-that-typeclass-alternative/article.md

            _                 -> (Nothing, is)
 ```

-But why should we actually want an `Alternative` instance for the parser?
+But why do we want an `Alternative` instance for the parser?
 First of all, because of the possibility to compose multiple `Parser i a` with
 the `<|>` operator.

-Another reason is two methods of `Alternative` that we haven't
+Another reason is the two methods of `Alternative` that we haven't
 discussed so far, which we get for free:

 * `some :: f a -> f [a]` which means: _one or more_